Growing pains: feeding hungry teens

 It’s estimated that just over 50 percent of teenagers don’t eat breakfast.
 This doesn’t just mean they’re missing out on the essential nutrients that are found in foods we typically consume at breakfast – such as fibre, calcium and protein.
 If your teenager skips breakfast, this has a chemical knock-on effect on the rest of their day.

-But if they regularly skip breakfast, then eat fast food for lunch and snack on junk food for the rest of the day, for many teenagers this means that the dinner they eat at home is the only meal of the day where they’re getting any proper nutrients.
+But if they regularly skip breakfast, then eat fast food for lunch and snack on junk food for the rest of the day, for many teens this means that the dinner they eat at home is the only meal of the day where they’re getting any proper nutrients.

 “I have two teenagers, and they’re really active,” McLeod says.
 “They have to eat breakfast before they leave the house, so I always make sure they have access to very convenient healthy food choices.
 I’ll keep a bowl of hard-boiled eggs in the fridge which they can grab and go.
-I’ll always have yoghurt and berries in the fridge, as it’s something that’s quick and easy for them to eat that doesn’t take a lot of preparation.
+I’ll also always have yoghurt and berries in the fridge.
+It’s something that’s quick and easy for them to eat that doesn’t take a lot of preparation.
 I’m also big fan of things like oat-and nut-based muesli bars.
 I make a homemade version, but there are plenty on the market that are healthy.
 You just need to read the labels.”

 “With a little bit of preparation and planning ahead, you can make sure that the majority of foods your teenager is eating meets their nutritional needs,” McLeod says.
 “Then you don’t have to worry so much if they do eat some junk food.